oscdoctest/Qi-Docs/docs/indexes.rst

     }
   };

-To read data indexed by a Secondary Index, use a filtered Get.
+To read data indexed by a secondary Index, use a filtered Get, as in the following:

 ::